Attention parents and coaches of aspiring junior golfers:

 Playing collegiate golf is a dream come true for many junior golfers.
 We have a particular passion for being part of a team that transforms these dreams into reality for these kids.

-There are two aspects of the college golf world of which many parents and juniors are unaware:
+There is one aspect of the college golf world of which many parents and juniors are unaware:

 The majority of college golf strength training programs are similar to those of the hockey team (which are brutal).
 This actually makes sense, as both are rotational power sports.
 This can come as a shock to the under-conditioned freshman golfer.
 Our mission at The Renegade Junior Golf Fitness Academy is to ensure that your junior is fully prepared to not only survive the intense college workouts, but to excel in the weight room and impress the coaches.